-Other methods take into account the piecewise nature of the scene [LWY08, SYM10].
+Other methods take into account the piecewise nature of the scene [9, 14, 18].
 However, in this case identifying the sharp features becomes the main problem.
 Extracting these sharp features from a collection of planes, or other simple surfaces, is almost trivial.

-Geodesics research has yielded various methods for reconstructing geographic scenes from LiDAR data [Rot03, VGSR04, YHNF03, ZN08].
-These methods exploit the abundance of planar surfaces, but they assume a regular grid in the horizontal plane containing one height measurement per cell.
-This leads to two problems: they need complicated procedures to compensate for empty grid cells, and they are unable to handle multiple measurements per grid cell.
+Geodesics research has yielded various methods for reconstructing geographic scenes from Li-DAR data [10, 16, 25, 26, 27].
+These methods exploit the abundance of planar surfaces, but they usually assume a regular grid in the horizontal plane containing one height measurement per cell.
+This leads to two problems.
+Firstly, these methods need complicated procedures to compensate for irregular sampling causing empty grid cells.
+Secondly, they are not able to handle multiple measurements per grid cell.
 For example, they are unable to reconstruct the geometry under overhanging structures or vegetation.

-Various methods can be used to cluster a point cloud into surfaces, like RANSAC [SWK07] and region growing [TTC07].
-Schnabel et al. [SDK09] use such surfaces to reconstruct the object, using a version of marching cubes [KBSS01].
-This greatly reduces the simplicity of the planar surfaces, while we wish to retain their conciseness.
-The remaining problem is to bound each surface.
-We do this by reconstructing the shape of the points in each surface.
-This shape reconstruction process can usually be guided by the intersection lines of the surface with its neighbors.
+Various methods can be used to cluster a point cloud into surfaces, like RANSAC [21] and region growing [23].
+Schnabel et al. [20] have used these surfaces to reconstruct the object as a manifold.
+They use a version of marching cubes [12] to reconstruct the manifold.
+This has the disadvantage of greatly reducing the simplicity of the planar surfaces.
+By comparison, we wish to retain the conciseness of planar surfaces.
+This leaves the problem of reconstructing the boundary of each surface.
+In many cases this shape reconstruction process can be guided by the intersection lines of the surface with its neighbors, because after reconstruction these should fit together neatly to form a watertight geometric model of the scene.

-Multiple methods have been proposed to find a region containing a point set.
-Structures like the crust, β -skeleton and γ -neighborhood graph [ABE98, Vel92] assume the points were sampled from the boundary of the region.
-If the points are evenly distributed over the interior of the shape, the most used structure is the α -shape [CGPZ05, EKS83].
-More complex methods can produce the shape of non-evenly distributed point sets [CGPZ05, TC98].
+Even though related work does not clearly define what the shape of a point set actually is, different methods have been proposed to find a region containing a point set.
+Structures like the crust, β -skeleton and γ -neighborhood graph [2, 24] assume the points were sampled from one closed curve, the boundary of the region.
+If the points are evenly distributed over the interior of the shape, the most used structure is the α -shape [3, 6, 15].
+More complex methods can produce the shape of non-evenly distributed point sets [15, 22].